 BRIAN BATES has practiced immigration law for over thirty years and has extensive litigation experience representing clients in immigration courts, as well as before federal district and appellate courts.

-Many of Mr. Bates’ immigration cases have resulted in published appellate decisions.
-In 1988, Mr. Bates received the AILA Texas Chapter Litigation Award from for a court victory that affected thousands of amnesty applicants.
+Many of ’ immigration cases have resulted in published appellate decisions.
+In 1988, received the AILA Texas Chapter Litigation Award from for a court victory that affected thousands of amnesty applicants.
 He won a rare second Litigation Award for his 1996 asylum case, Abel Masieh v.
 INS, before the United States Court of Appeals for the Fifth Circuit.

-Mr. Bates served as Chair of Texas Chapter of AILA from 1993 to 1994, and for three years was Chairman of the National Liaison Committee of AILA to the Executive Office for the Immigration Review.
-In 1998, Mr. Bates received the AILA Sam Williamson Mentor Award for his work in assisting other immigration lawyers.
+served as Chair of Texas Chapter of AILA from 1993 to 1994, and for three years was Chairman of the National Liaison Committee of AILA to the Executive Office for the Immigration Review.
+In 1998, received the AILA Sam Williamson Mentor Award for his work in assisting other immigration lawyers.